department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/2017 spatial/README 2017 spatial.md

 <b>Inputs:</b>

 <i>1.
 Spatial dataframe.</i> Dataframe containing 703 military installations and their latitude and longitude coordinates.
-Please see the "2021-2023 webscrape folder" for the code that webscrapes the spatial data.
+Please see the "2021-2023 webscrape" folder for the code that webscrapes the spatial data.

 <i>2.
 2017 PFAS dataframe. </i> Dataframe that contains hazardous waste, specifically PFAS concentrations in drinking water collected as of 2017.
 Please see the "2017 PDF Scrape" folder for the code that scrapes a PDF file for the PFAS data.